bparanj/crystal/computer/electronics/design/digital-ic.md

    - **Logic Gates**: The most basic digital ICs, such as AND, OR, NOT, NAND, NOR, XOR, and XNOR gates.
 These perform fundamental logical operations on binary inputs.
    - **Flip-Flops and Latches**: ICs that store binary data, often used in memory devices and digital circuits that require state retention.
    - **Counters and Timers**: ICs that count pulses of a signal or measure time intervals.
-   - **Microcontrollers and Microprocessors**: Highly complex ICs that perform a wide range of functions, including computation, control, and data processing.
+   - **Microcontrollers and Microprocessors**: Highly complex ICs that perform a wide range of functions,  computation, control, and data processing.
 They are the brains of computers and other digital systems.
    - **Memory ICs**: ICs like RAM (Random Access Memory) and ROM (Read-Only Memory) that store binary data for processing by other digital components.

 4. **Applications**: